Starefossen/docker-github-pages/README.md

 ## How to use this image

-This image makes it easy to run you GitHub Pages page locally while developing – refreshing chanes automaticly as you make them.
+This image makes it easy to run you GitHub Pages page locally while developing – refreshing changes automatically as you make them.
 All you need to do is to mount your page in a volume under `/usr/src/app` like this:

 ```